Does One Big Fat Prize Motivate You?

-A more nuanced but more dated research paper looked at sweepstakes and lotteries and found that the choice or prize should be based on whether the company is looking to attract switchers or target current customers and also according to how risk adverse that population is.
-It found that you need to offer more smaller prizes to tempt new customers and particularly if they are risk adverse, whereas existing customers that are risk neutral are more likely to be tempted by one big prize.
+A more nuanced but more dated research paper looked at sweepstakes and lotteries and found that the choice of prize should be based on whether the company is looking to attract switchers or target current customers and also according to how risk adverse that population is.
+It found that you need to offer more smaller prizes to tempt new customers and particularly if they are risk adverse, whereas existing customers who are risk neutral are more likely to be tempted by one big prize.

 Finally, a survey by Unmissable (which no longer appears available online) found that the overwhelming majority of agencies and customers preferred a mixture of one headline prize and several small prizes, but one headline prize was preferred to several small prizes.

 Our take on this

-Well we at Buyapowa think that companies should be free to try different types of prizes and rewards, to mix and match and test which types of prizes work best for the audience they are targeting.
+Well, we at Buyapowa think that companies should be free to try different types of prizes and rewards, to mix and match and test which types of prizes work best for the audience they are targeting, or offer a choice of rewards, which we call Rewards Choices.
 For that reason we created our ‘Multi-prize Leaderboard’ that allows a company to create as many prizes as it wants and stipulate that to win the prize the customer must either finish in a specific position in the Referral Leaderboard or refer over a certain number of genuine new customers.

 Gamification, along with tiered rewards and intelligent rewards, is one the pillars of the Buyapowa referral platform.
 That’s why we think that it’s so important to be able to get the right mix of prizes and rewards that both reward effort and achievement but also motivate participants to engage with a reasonable expectation of being able to win something.
 We pulled together all our expertise on rewards and incentives in this blog article.

 We would be happy to learn what you think?
 Feel free to get in touch.